vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Tuesday 2025-04-01, I skipped all exercise to help adjust my sleep cycle to earlier in the day.
 This was anyway a break day from strength exercises.

+## 2025-04-02: skipping of jogging and strength exercises to help me adjust my sleep cycle

+On Wednesday 2025-04-02, I skipped jogging and strength exercises to help me adjust my sleep cycle.
+However, I did do hand gripper exercises, humming with intermittent pauses, and standing-on-one-leg-with-eyes-closed and standing-on-toes-with-eyes-closed exercises as I was not vey squeezed for time.